sagemath/trac_to_gh/Issue 7494.md

 date:        Mon Apr 14 03:08:48 2008 -0700
 summary:     Extract sagetex.py and sagetex.sty
 ```
 I can put the same directory online somewhere, and move the fortran file that is used in one doctest out.
 I'm just really curious if anybody knows about this directory and cares.

+**Apply**:
+1. [attachment:trac_7494.patch] to the Sage library repo
+2. [attachment:trac_7494-ref.patch] to the Sage library repo
+3. [attachment:trac_7494-scripts.patch] to the **scripts** repo
+4. [attachment:trac_7494-root-repo.patch] to the **Sage root** repository

+**Release Manager:**

+Delete `$SAGE_ROOT/examples/` as part of this ticket.

+(This should happen automatically, i.e., the directory should vanish, when `sdist`ing.)

 Issue created by migration from https://trac.sagemath.org/ticket/7494